Humans of Rock Tree Sky

 When she is not geeking out about education system reform, Chrissy loves practicing yoga, crafting, going for long walks, dancing, writing poetry, experiencing live music, riding bicycles, listening to Arcade Fire, and eating organic peanut butter with a spoon.

-Facilitator, Outdoor Specialist
+Mentor, Outdoor Specialist

 Casey Murphy has been a wilderness mentor for 15 years in various wild places around the globe.
 In the past few years he has been working in classroom settings as a Sex Ed Facilitator also.

-Originally from Ojai, CA, Casey spent a few years traveling abroad studying Buddhism, rock climbing and generally getting lost more or less on purpose.
+Originally from Ojai, CA, Casey spent a few years traveling abroad studying Buddhism, rock climbing, and generally getting lost more or less on purpose.

 Most recently he has been learning the basics of bird language in the woods of Ventura County and spearfishing in the kelp of the Pacific Ocean.

-Teen Program Director
+Teen Program Director, Mentor

 BA Philosophy, Connecticut College